-2018 has started off really strong with record sales of EVs in China, Europe, the US and Canada!
-New entries such as the Mitsubishi Outlander PHEV and the Tesla Model 3, plus the upgraded 2018 Nissan Leaf are driving sales in Canada, while in the US it is largely the Tesla Model 3.
+2018 was a really strong year with record sales of EVs in China, Europe, the US and Canada!
+(Final numbers to come…) New entries such as the Mitsubishi Outlander PHEV and the Tesla Model 3, plus the upgraded 2018 Nissan Leaf are driving sales in Canada, while in the US it was largely the Tesla Model 3.

 In the West Kootenay’s, I am aware of several Nissan LEAFs, several Volts, 3-4 Bolts, 2 Model S, several Model 3 and 2 Mitsubishi Outlander PHEV.

 I have driven a number of these vehicles on the list – feel free to ask me directly for further impressions if you wish (including the LEAF, Model S, Model X, Model 3, Bolt, Volt, Outlander and C-Max).
 I own a 2014 Leaf SL and a 2018 Model 3 LR RWD.

 Last updated January 2019 (added the bigger battery Leaf and more info on the Kona – first one has sold in Canada!
 Also updated DCFC speed on a number of cars as more information became available and links to Fastned charge profiles.
 Lastly, added a caveat on DCFC speed at the bottom of the table… YMMV).

 This page used to be just a list of cars, but now that we have so many available in Canada now, I’ve added a table at the beginning of each section with some very basic stats to provide a summary.

 |Electric Range (km) 1||Fast Charging?
 2||Price Range3 (thousands of $)||AWD/

 |Dealer in the Koots?4|